wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.6.5 (2008/11/18)
+    * Now uses cookies to keep categories expanded if they have been clicked on

+* 0.6.4 (2008/11/10)
+    * Fixed a minor bug in with animation option not being properly set by default

+* 0.6.3 (2008/10/03)
+    * Added option to animate expanding and collapsing
+    * Added option to add rss feeds for each category

 * 0.6.2 (2008/09/11)
     * Fixed display of expand and collapse symbols when using images